projects

 Data rescue is the identification, preservation, and sharing of valuable data and associated metadata at risk of loss¹.

-For interns, this is an opportunity to build up your data wrangling skills portfolio, connect with researchers and organizations throughout Canada, be mentored on open science practices and help to breathe new life into legacy data.
+For students, this is an opportunity to build up your data wrangling skills portfolio, connect with researchers and organizations throughout Canada, be mentored on open science practices and help to breathe new life into legacy data.
 Examples of some of the data that have been rescued to date can be found on the Outputs -> Datasets page.

-¹Read more about the data rescuing process in our paper: https://ecoevorxiv.org/ra6ze/
+¹Read more about the data rescuing process in our paper: https://doi.org/10.1098/rspb.2022.0938

-For interns, this is an opportunity to build up your data wrangling skills portfolio, connect with researchers and organizations throughout Canada, be mentored on open science practices and help to breathe new life into legacy data.
+For students, this is an opportunity to build up your data wrangling skills portfolio, connect with researchers and organizations throughout Canada, be mentored on open science practices and help to breathe new life into legacy data.
 Examples of some of the data that have been rescued to date can be found on the Outputs -> Datasets page.

-¹Read more about the data rescuing process in our paper: https://ecoevorxiv.org/ra6ze/
+¹Read more about the data rescuing process in our paper: https://doi.org/10.1098/rspb.2022.0938

 Criteria for legacy datasets